jhonderson/aspirebudget-additions/quick-actions-sidebar/README.md

 ![](./screenshots/button-step-3.png)

-4. Position your button where you like and once you look the look of it and its position, click the three dots in the right top of the button, and click `Assign script`
+4. Position your button where you want and once you like the look of it and its position, click the three dots in the right top of the button, and click `Assign script`

 ![](./screenshots/button-step-4.1.png)